 The Beauty Box: Is It Actually Good Value?

-I’d be doing this review wrong if I didn’t mention the Beauty Box. £15/month, contents valued at around £50+, and the brands included are legitimately the ones you’d buy (Pixi, Illamasqua, Caudalie, Grow Gorgeous, that level).
-It’s a decent way to try high-end skincare without committing to a full-size £40 bottle.
+skip the Beauty Box, this isn’t a proper review. £15/month, contents valued at around £50+, and the brands are genuinely ones you would buy (Pixi, Illamasqua, Caudalie, Grow Gorgeous, that level).
+It is a low-stakes way to try high-end skincare without committing to a full-size £40 bottle.

 Who Is LOOKFANTASTIC UK Best For?